gosianow/GeuvadisTranscriptExpr/README.md

-`GeuvadisTranscriptExpr` is a data package with transcript expression and bi-allelic genotypes corresponding to the chromosome 19 for CEU individuals from the GEUVADIS project, Lappalainen et al.
+`GeuvadisTranscriptExpr` is a data package with transcript expression and bi-allelic genotypes corresponding to the chromosome 19 for CEU individuals from the GEUVADIS project (Lappalainen T et al. Transcriptome and genome sequencing uncovers functional variation in humans.
+Nature.
+2013)

 # Installation